21echoes/pedalboard/README.md

 * Bitcrusher
 * Equalizer
 * Tuner
 * More to come in future versions!
-File a GitHub issue with recommendations
+File a GitHub issue with recommendations, or join the discussion at [Lines](https://llllllll.co/t/pedalboard-chainable-fx-for-norns/31119/27)

 ## UI & Controls
 * E1 always changes page